top of page

 FACT: He was traveling at estimated speeds of over 100 miles per hour when he struck them, in a 35MPH zone on El Camino Real in Redwood City, at the intersection of Finger Avenue on a busy Friday evening on November 4th, 2022 at approximately 8PM.

 FACT: Since he was a minor at the time, an Adult Transfer hearing was set by request of the San Mateo County DA's office, to move him to be charged as an adult.
-Based on Judge Etazadi's ruling, she decided not to transfer him.
+Based on Judge Etazadi's ruling, she decided not to transfer him, nor did the DA appeal her decision.

 On a side note - someone with a DUI with 8+ points can have their license revoked.
-Morales has a lengthy list of charges including double vehicular manslaughter.
+Morales has a lengthy list of charges including double vehicular manslaughter as well as a reckelss driving history.

 FACT: Proposition 57 gives more freedom to the Judge to make rulings than what previously was possible, overriding the DA from being able to perform an adult transfer as they could before.
 It allows the Judge to use their own discretion, and interpretation of the law, to decide if the transfer is justified.
 Experts can be hired by the Defense Counsel (public defender) to attest to this.
 This is another cost that taxpayers pay for.